Hi! I’m Andrew.

 And so, I wrote my thesis on the development of loose-leaf tea culture in Ming dynasty China.
 Along the way, I applied for various programs and decided to pursue a fellowship that would allow me to visit the locations I read so much about while researching for my thesis.

-If I’m not drinking tea, you can find me practicing calligraphy, appreciating incense, or reading classical poetry (or doing all four at the same time).
+If I’m not drinking tea, you can find me practicing calligraphy in Chinese or Sanskrit (Siddham), playing guqin, appreciating incense, or reading classical poetry.